kgrittner/Jigsaw/README.md

 ## Extra Bells and Whistles

 1) Open command to Jigsaw Dir
-2) Run Command: grunt srv
+2) Run Command: grunt s
 3) Go To: http://localhost:9000/
 4) Now edit a less or html file and watch the live reload in action